Academy Award for Best Original Screenplay: Superlatives

 Woody Allen also holds the record as the oldest winner (76) for Midnight in Paris.
 Ben Affleck is the youngest winner (25) for Good Will Hunting, co-written with Matt Damon (27).

 Richard Schweizer was the first to win the award for a foreign-language film, Marie-Louise (French).
 Other winners for a non-English screenplay include Albert Lamorisse (The Red Balloon; French), Pietro Germi (Divorce Italian Style; Italian), Claude Lelouch (A Man and A Woman; French), Pedro Almodóvar (Talk to Her; Spanish), Bong Joon-ho and Han Jin-won (Parasite, Korean), and Justine Triet and Arthur Harari (Anatomy of a Fall, French).
 Lamorisse is the only person to win or even be nominated for Best Original Screenplay for a short film.

 Frances Marion (The Big House) was the first woman to win for her original script, although she won Best Writing, which then included both original and adapted screenplays before a separate award for Best Original Screenplay was introduced.
 Muriel Box (The Seventh Veil) was the first woman to win in this category; she shared the award with her husband, Sydney Box.
 They are also the first of two married couples to win in this category; Earl W. Wallace and Pamela Wallace (Witness) are the others.

 In 1996, Joel Coen and Ethan Coen became the only siblings to win in this category (for Fargo).
 Francis Ford Coppola (Patton, 1970) and Sofia Coppola (Lost in Translation, 2003) are the only father-daughter pair to win.
 Kenny and Keith Lucas are the only African-American siblings to receive a nomination in this category (Judas and the Black Messiah, 2020/21).

 Frank Butler was nominated for two different films in the same year, both with a co-writer (1942): Road to Morocco, with Don Hartman, and Wake Island, with W.R.
 Burnett.
 Preston Sturges was nominated solo for two different films in the same year (1944): Hail the Conquering Hero and The Miracle of Morgan's Creek.
 Oliver Stone achieved the same distinction in 1986, for Platoon and Salvador.
 Maurice Richlin and Stanley Shapiro were nominated in 1959 for both Operation Petticoat and Pillow Talk and won for the latter.

-Jordan Peele became the first and only African-American to win in this category for 2017's Get Out.
+Jordan Peele became the first African-American to win in this category for 2017's Get Out.

 Bong Joon-ho and Han Jin-won became the first Asian writers to win either Screenplay award, for 2019's Parasite.
 This was also the most recent of 10 occasions when Oscars in this category have been awarded to writers for both screenplay AND story on one film (sometimes they have been completely different, and sometimes the credited screenplay author also contributed to the story alongside at least one other credited scribe).

 Winners and nominees

-Winners are listed first in the colored row and denoted by double dagger (‡), followed by the other nominees.
+Winners are listed first in the colored row, followed by the other nominees.